szymon8576/szymon8576/README.md

 - **🎲 Yahtzee Game**
   Who wouldn't enjoy a nice dice game?
   You can choose between multiplayer and single mode.
-What's more, thanks to the applied AI model, you can select dices with your voice!
+What's more, thanks to the applied AI model, you can select dice with your voice!

   _This is a hobby project developed in collaboration with my friend, [Natalia](https://github.com/nsoktab), who is a frontend developer.
 I was responsible for creating the server and implementing the speech recognition model._
   - 🌐 [Project homepage](https://yahtzee-game.onrender.com)  [under construction 👷‍♂️]